orbitbot/pastafarian/README.md

 - any number of callbacks can be registered for any `event`
 - callbacks will be triggered in the order registered
 - `fsm.on` and `fsm.bind` will accept any valid object key as the first parameter and will perform no checks to ensure a matching state is defined, so watch out for typos
-- *Todo: verify what happens if a callback throws an exception, does it matter if `fsm.error` is defined*
+- `fsm.error` significantly affects how `pastafarian` works in the case of thrown exceptions in callbacks, see [Differences in functionality if `fsm.error` is defined or not](README.md#)

 So, given a basic state machine: